twigphp/Twig/doc/filters/batch.rst

     The ``batch`` filter was added in Twig 1.12.3.

 The ``batch`` filter "batches" items by returning a list of lists with the given number of items.
-If you provide a second parameter, it is used to fill missing items:
+A second parameter can be provided and used to fill in missing items:

 .. code-block:: jinja